Ant-Lyon/DanielLyon-9CT1-Task-2/PROJECT_DEVELOPMENT1.md

 ### Functional Requirements
 The functional requirements for my security system list the key actions the mechanism needs to follow to detect intrusions and record important information:

 Buzzer Output - The system needs to activate a buzzer the exact moment the laser beam is broken and the light detector is triggered to alert the user that someone has entered the room.
+This will hopefully invoke paranoia as they know I have detected them.

 Memory System Process - Every minute the system should delete the last time that was stored and replace it with a new one so the memory always stays updated.